revoltchat/self-hosted/README.md

 micro Revolt.toml
 ```

-Finally, we can start up Revolt.
+Finally, we can start up Stoat.
 First, run it in the foreground with:

 ```bash
 docker compose up